uwsbel/LateralRollStabilityMPC/README.md

 # Coupled Lateral and Longitudinal MPC for Lateral Stability and Rollover Prevention
 This repository contains the code used in the following paper submitted for publication: "COUPLED LATERAL AND LONGITUDINAL CONTROL FOR TRAJECTORY TRACKING, LATERAL STABILITY, AND ROLLOVER PREVENTION USING MINIMUM-TIME PREDICTIVE CONTROL IN AUTOMATED DRIVING".

-Folder descriptions are as follows:
+Directory descriptions are as follows:

 1. **src**